stacks-network/stacks/FAQs.md

 #Using	-	Do I need to run a full Blockstack node to use Blockstack?

 #Using	-	What language is the Blockstack software written in?
+Python 2 and Node.js

 #Using	-	What incentives are there to run a Blockstack node?
+Running a Blockstack node keeps you secure by ensuring that your app gets the right names and public keys.
+It's not expensive; it takes as much resources as a Chrome tab.

 #Using	-	How does Blockstack perform against building apps on Heroku or AWS?

 #Using	-	Can Blockstack apps scale, given that Blockstack uses blockchains which don't scale that well?
+Yes.
+Blockstack only uses the blockchain for name registration.
+Everything else happens off-chain, so apps work just as fast as they do on the Web.

 #Using	-	What if the current companies and developers working on Blockstack disappear, would the network keep running?
 Yes, the Blockstack network will keep running.
 All of Blockstack's code is open-source and anyone can deploy Blockstack nodes or maintain the code.
 Further, Blockstack nodes don't need to coordinate with each other to function.
 Any node that a user deploys can function correctly independently.